 In your stand mixer, cream dairy free spread and sugar until light and fluffy (Speed 5, 10 seconds, scrape down and repeat twice).

 In the small bowl of your mixer place the aquafaba and beat it until frothy – you don’t need to go as far as sort peaks forming.
 Add this mix into the beaten sugar mix and beat to combine.
 (Speed 4, 8 seconds)

-Add in the honey (or maple syrup) and the molasses then mix well (Speed 4, 12 seconds)
+Add in the honey (or syrup) then mix well (Speed 4, 12 seconds)